-Miami Money Laundering Attorneys
+Miami Money Laundering Lawyer

 While many Miami residents operate legitimate businesses and handle financial matters responsibly, white collar crime does occur in South Florida.
 If you have been accused of state or federal money laundering you can face substantial criminal penalties.
 Like other white collar offenses, money laundering is taken very seriously by prosecutors and judges in South Florida and the U.S. government.

 At Ratzan & Faccidomo, LLC, we have years of experience assisting Miami residents with money laundering charges.
-Whether you’ve been charged with money laundering in federal or state court, contact our Miami money laundering attorneys today to learn about how we can help with your defense.
+Whether you’ve been charged with money laundering in federal or state court, contact our Miami money laundering lawyers today to learn about how we can help with your defense.